m1guelperez/TicTacToe/README.md

 # TicTacToe

 Fully functional Tic-Tac-Toe game written in Java.
-The game uses the consolte to display the board.
+The game uses the console to display the board.